hyjorc1/xtext-ide/README.md

 1. select the www directory
 1. make sure 'Package as individual JAR archives' is checked
 1. make sure 'Generate p2 repository' is checked
-1. 'Categorize repository' with a path selecting www/category.xml
+1. 'Categorize repository' with a path selecting .sdk/category.xml
 1. hit Finish

 After this, the www directory contains the exported project.
 You need to update a few files manually:

 1. edit www/site.xml to bump the version
-1. edit www/category.xml to bump the version
+1. replace www/category.xml with .sdk/category.xml

 Then git add/commit/push all changed files in the www directory, and git pull the updates to the webserver.